skywarpy/NPHC-assessment/README.md

     "startDate":"01-Nov-16"
 }

-### Example of a PATCH request to update 2 fields:
+### Example of a PATCH request to update only 2 fields:
 {
     "name":"Nymphadora Tonks",
     "startDate":"01-Nov-20"